pk8189/energy_data/readme.md

 #### Visualization page
 The visualization pages show any given building's combined electricity and natural gas usage per day.
 Click the `name` field on the explore page to see the visual.
-I decided that showing the kwH of each building would provide the most helpful visual because these example CSVs have no water data.

 ![Visual component](visual_component.png)